 Q. Does the applicant have to be totally blind to qualify for a Guide Dog?

-A. No, many people who have residual vision still benefit from using a mobility aid such as a Guide Dog or white cane (also known as a long cane).
+A. No, many people who have residual vision still benefit from using a mobility aid such as a Guide Dog or long cane.

 Q. How is the working dog thanked for doing a good job?

 A. Working dogs enjoy affection from their owners.
 Physical touch is very rewarding as is vocal praise.
 Working dogs often receive a small titbit from their owner after completing requested tasks.

 Q. Are you allowed to talk to or touch a working dog?

 A. Always ask the owner if you may touch or talk to the dog.